 Here's a dirty little travel secret: you can show up at almost any popular tourist activity in the world and save serious cash by booking your trip at the last minute.

 Whether it's hiring a Nepali guide and porter for a trek to Everest Base Camp or going on safari in Africa, rare will be the occasion you can't get started within a few days of arrival.

-Results will vary greatly due to a large list of variables, from the time of year to tourism trends, and the degree of desperation a boat owner demonstrates at any given time to fill remaining beds before a cruise departs.
+Results will vary significantly due to a large list of variables, from the time of year to tourism trends, and the degree of desperation a boat owner demonstrates at any given time to fill remaining beds before a cruise departs.

 When to Go

-While the air temperatures may remain relatively constant, there is a hot and a cold season based on the ocean currents.
+While the air temperatures may remain relatively constant, there is a hot and cold season based on ocean currents.

 Warm Wet Season = Late December to June

 Cold Dry Season = Late June to December

 If you plan to go diving or take advantage of snorkeling opportunities (as almost everyone does), the warm water season is the best time to book a cheap Galapagos cruise.

 During the cold water season, you can still get in the water.
 However, you'll probably be more comfortable if you rent a wetsuit from your boat, or bring your own.

 The high season for tourism is June to August, which is due to the Summer holiday season in North America and Europe.

 Expect cruise rates and, therefore, last-minute prices to be higher during this time, and you may need a little extra time to book a spot on your preferred boat.

-Some species of wildlife are only present in and around the islands at certain times of the year due to their natural migrations.
+Some species of wildlife are only present in and around the islands at certain times of the year due to their migrations.

-If you have your heart set on seeing whales off the coast of Isabella Island, or a certain type of bird, do your research in advance.
+If you have your heart set on seeing whales off the coast of Isabella Island, or a specific type of bird, do your research in advance.